JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ### Terminology
 Consistent terminology helps the reader grasp new concepts more quickly:
-* The open-source code in the GitHub repository `intellij-community` is known as the _IntelliJ Platform_.
+* The open-source code in the GitHub repository `intellij-community` is known as the IntelliJ Platform.
   Use the full phrase in the SDK documentation.
 * IDEs based on the IntelliJ Platform are described as _IntelliJ Platform-based IDEs_.
   Once that term is used on a page, authors may use _IDEs_.